StarcutFinland/Starflight-android/README.md

 ## Installation

-StarFlight is available through JCetner.
+StarFlight is available through JCenter.
 To install it, simply add the following line to your build.gradle:

 ```Dsl